-Ibu Lilis teaches sewing skills, including patternmaking and overlocking.
+Ibu Lilis shares sewing skills, including patternmaking and overlocking.
 She teaches her students to be disciplined and encourages them to work hard, to increase their chances of success in the future.
 Her students produce toy animals and boxer shorts for sale.

 She has enjoyed meeting a broad range of people through her role, and particularly enjoys YCM’s community atmosphere.
 “Everyone is very friendly; they are like my second family,” she says.

 Dewi is a current student at YCM, and is also a part time tutor in Sewing.
 She joined YCM in 2010, and began tutoring in early 2012.
 She has strong organisational skills, and provides support in arranging the cooking schedule and other tasks.